oracle-livelabs/database/video-on-demand-with-nosql-database/run-nosql-app/run-nosql-app.md

     ````
 ## Task 4: Create Indexes

-In the next Lab **Explore Data and Run Queries**, we will see the power of
+In the Lab **Explore Data and Run Queries**, we will see the power of
 **SQL for rich access to JSON**.
 Before doing it, we will create the indexes on
 stream_acct table that will be handy while writing the queries.